shellspec/shellspec/README.md

   Path hosts-file="/etc/hosts"

   It 'defines short alias for long path'
-    The path hosts-file should be exists
+    The path hosts-file should be exist
   End
 End
 ```